 Project Spotlight: Virtual Reality and Predictive Analytics

-he latest project for the Center for Predictive Maintenance combines predictive analytics with virtual reality (VR) technology.
-The Center worked with USC's School of Visual Art and Design and Research Cyberinfrastructure to create a VR demonstration showcasing an Apache tail rotor drive train intermediate gearbox.
+The latest project for the Center for Predictive Maintenance combines predictive analytics with virtual reality (VR) technology.
+The Center worked with UofSC's School of Visual Art and Design and Research Cyberinfrastructure to create a VR demonstration showcasing an Apache tail rotor drive train intermediate gearbox.
 The demo allows the user to view the effects of fault progression in the wear of gears and how it affects the health of the gears.
 This demonstration is part of a partnership between Clemson University, the Fraunhofer Institute, and the South Carolina Department of Commerce which hopes to provide the manufacturing industry a methodology for producing zero-defect products.

 Technology Grant from Siemens Provides Software and Hardware